PoCInnovation/Workshops/software/23.Starton/frontend/README.md

 Your route must call the `Connection` component with the path `/login`.

-Congratulations, you have just finished your first step !
+Congratulations, you just finished your first step !

 Now, we are going to attack the heart of the project, the first step will be to implement a connection page and that can be either a `login` page or a `register` page depending on the URL.